The process by which a badass becomes less of a badass.

 A rather insignificant example of this is when it turns out Abe Sapien from Hellboy gets seasick in Drums of the Dead.
 Abe remarks, "Being in the water is different from being on the water" or somesuch.

-Nicky Cavella's first introduction paints him as a suave, Affably Evil badass who smooth talks his partners and generally acts like a pretty decent guy (until he gets down to business), yet the mobsters of New York are terrified of him and he's done something to put him in charge of the two most dangerouslypsychotic killers in the mob.
+Nicky Cavella's first introduction in The Punisher MAX paints him as a suave, Affably Evil badass who smooth talks his partners and generally acts like a pretty decent guy (until he gets down to business), yet the mobsters of New York are terrified of him and he's done something to put him in charge of the two most dangerouslypsychotic killers in the mob.
 When his plans come crashing down around him, he isn't so cocky and smooth anymore and runs away while using the man he conned into helping him as a meat shield.
 Even so, he still seems like a pretty dangerous and effective villain (not least because he subverted Bond Villain Stupidity).
 But in his next (and last) appearance, he is the complete opposite of everything that he was in the first comic.
 He's whiny, stupid, smug snakeish and just creepy and weird.
 Readers do get to see his origin story, and one part of it is horrifyinglycool, but overall his badass credentials seem to have been left in his other pair of pants.

 The X-Men's The Juggernaut.
 For the first three decades of publication history, he was a physically unstoppable villain empowered by the deity Cyttorak.
 Some of the notable feats include withstanding Thor's "godforce" unharmed, an attack that was earlier shown capable of severely injuring Galactus.
 Then during Onslaught the Juggernaut gets a taste of The Worf Effect, as he is knocked clean across two states and ends up comatose for several days just to show how badass Onslaught is.
 Things went further downhill as Chuck Austen wrote him as part of theX-Men.
 Juggernaut, who before had been capable of going for weeks if not years without air, food, or water, can suddenly drown in Austen's first story featuring him.
 There was absolutely no explanation for why the Juggernaut was suddenly very stoppable, and later authors have scrambled for a Retcon to explain that.
 The latest line comes from Fear Itself: The Worthy, which says that Juggernaut's power goes "up and down on Cyttorak's whim".
 That is something that has never happened before, even when the Juggernaut went dimension-hopping with Doctor Strange and tried to kill Cyttorak when coming face to face with him.
 Or when the Juggernaut screwed up a bet between Cyttorak and other deities in The Eight Day, he was confirmed to still possess unstoppable strength from Cyttorak's enchantments in the follow-up story The Ninth Day.